Marella Dream last position

 Marella Cruises (formerly Thomson Cruises UK) is a British passenger shipping company and trademarked travel brand owned by TUI Group.
 The company entered the cruise market in 1973 via Thomson Holidays (now TUI UK), but due to rising fuel costs, this service was terminated in 1976.
 Thomson Cruises restarted passenger shipping operations in 1995.
 The Thomson brand was renamed to "Marella Cruises" in 2018.
 Marella's parent company (TUI Group) owns hotels, the sister-companies TUI Cruises, Marella Cruises, Hapag-Lloyd Cruises, the travel brands International Expeditions and Zegrahm Expeditions, also aircraft and the airlines Corsair International (France), TUI Airways (UK), TUI fly Nordic (Sweden), TUI fly Belgium, TUI fly Deutschland, TUI fly the Netherlands.

-The 54,763-ton, 1,506-passenger Marella Dream first sailed in 1986 as Homeric cruise ship.
-Holland America bought the cruise company Home Line in 1988, put the cruise liner in dry dock for a thirty-nine-meter stretch in 1989 and operated it as Westerdam until 2002, when it was sold to Costa, refurbished and renamed Costa Europa.
-Because the cruise vessel was originally built for Home Line’s New York-Bermuda service, it has hints of an old-fashioned cruise ship, not least a classic hull layout; pointy rather than boxy, with some attractive sunbathing places on the tiered aft decks overlooking the adults-only swimming pool.
+The 1533-passenger Marella Dream first sailed in 1986 as Homeric cruise ship.
+Holland America Line bought the cruise company Home Line in 1988, put the cruise liner in dry dock for a thirty-nine-meter stretch in 1989 and operated it as Westerdam until 2002, when it was sold to Costa, refurbished and renamed Costa Europa.
+Because the cruise vessel was originally built for Home Line's New York-Bermuda service, it has hints of an old-fashioned cruise ship, not least a classic hull layout; pointy rather than boxy, with some attractive sunbathing places on the tiered aft decks overlooking the adults-only swimming pool.